mathieugagne/berlin-ai-tournament-mode/README.md

 #### Spin a tournament

 Replace the player IDs with the ones you'd like to see battle in `bin/spin_tournament`.
-This script will create unique pairs of opponents and create a game 1vs1 on Default Map.
+This script will create 1vs1 games on Default Map for each unique pair of opponents.

 ```
 $ bin/spin_tournament